 I lost my sister and both parents quite suddenly and abruptly … within a few years of each other.
 It was a difficult time, and my work provided salve.
 There is also solace in the work of great masters.
 It energizes me to discover something new or old in a familiar work.
 Such epiphanies continue to simmer in my psyche, as great art tends to do—and inspire me to riff off the work—in my journals and not—sometimes painting over them—often reinterpreting them.
 It has proven to be a great warm-up and/or re-entry process after an aesthetic journey.

-Most images from the “Heaven, Earth, and Sea” series, especially “Arcadia Lost.”
+Most images are from the “Heaven, Earth, and Sea” series, especially “Arcadia Lost.”
 See more of Oliver’s work by visiting her website.